 You own it jointly and you each own all of it.
 If you split up and formally "sever the joint tenancy" by serving a notice on your ex, you are entitled to half of the value.
 If one of you dies, the other person automatically owns the whole property.
-Lawyers call this the 'Right of Survivorship'.
+Lawyers call this the 'right of survivorship' (you can change this by 'severing the joint tenancy' before either of you dies so that each of you can pass your half share of the value to someone else).